acolorado1/SMARTDADA2/README.md

 ### Output

-An interactive output containing resulting images and two TSV files are output from these scripts in a directory called *output*.
+An interactive output containing resulting images and two TSV files are output from these scripts in a directory called *forward/output* and *reverse/output*.
 In addition, static formats of the images will also be present in the subdirectory called **plots**.

 The interactive output will appear as an html file that will resemble the following: